-“Julie, catching the flu is for weak people,” he said.
+“Jewel, catching the flu is for weak people,” he said.

 Only weak people get the flu?
 He’s so big and strong?
 Of course, he got the flu right away.
-Which is why I had no problem spraying him the minute she got home.
+Which is why she had no problem spraying him the minute she got home.
 When they stepped into the living room, she told him she was going to have to spray him and the couch he was lounging on with Lysol.
 He didn’t like it, but he gave in.

 “Don’t talk about my dog like that.
 Which one?”

-“Veruka, she hopped me, held me down, I swear she was trying…”
+“Veruka, she hopped me, held me down, I swear she was trying.”

 “My God, I thought I was going to go blind.”

 Jesse and Telly have been friends since 5th grade.
 They dated a little in the 7th and 8th grades but were both too controlling to be a couple.
 He’s controlling, Telly’s controlling, but they stayed friends.
 He’s been Telly’s best and worst friend ever since then.